auth0/docs/articles/user-profile/index.md

 The [Users](${manage_url}/#/users) page lists the users who are associated with your apps.
 To open a particular user, click the user profile picture or name in the "Name" column.
 The User Details page will open and display information for that user.

-The User Details page has links for five tabs:
+The User Details page has links for four tabs:

 1. Details
 2. Devices
 3. History
-4. Locations
-5. Raw JSON
+4. Raw JSON

 #### User Details: Details